mooorkey/Prosecutor-Relocation-Optimization/README.md

 -  TODO: Add result pictures of exec time vs input size
 # Prosecutor Relocation Problem(Constraint Job Assignment Problem)
 ### Problem Definition
+The prosecutor relocation problem involves assigning jobs to workers(prosecutors) while maximizing the satisfaction/appraisal score and maintaining the satisfaction of capacity constraint.
+Each worker has their own list of job preferences.
+Each job has their own rank and each rank has thier capacity that must not be exceeded.
+### Prosecutor Relocation's Cost Matrix
 ```
 ### The data
 worker_datas = [